Skip to main content

 Notes

-Initial talent can only get you so far, and in most cases it is not even real.
-The best and only way to truly achieve Mastery is to practice, and practice hard Deliberate Practice.
-Being better is not a matter of what you were given at birth, it is not decided in a single moment, it is a matter of process, of Consistency and Grit.
+The best and only way to truly achieve Mastery requires deliberate practice and hard work, not innate talent is to practice, and practice hard Deliberate Practice is the best way to develop skills.
+Being better is not a matter of what you were given at birth, it is not decided in a single moment, it is a matter of process, of Consistency compounds results through reliable repeated action and Grit enables persisting through struggle and challenge.
 Those who work hard constantly are those who will go further than the rest.

 Furthermore, the idea of innate talent can be harmful in several ways: